785pavan/isee2019-SPENDEMON/docs/_posts/2019-05-15-ISEE-2019-Requirements-Analysis.md

 -   Do you need to connect it to your credit card, Bank card or etc.? //

--   Do you want add categories for your expenses (predefined categories and an option to add extra categories)?

 -   Do you need a schedule with deadlines added to the app?

--   Do you think it is a good idea to have color coded expenses?
-Or just two colors for income and expense?

--   What do you want to see in your first page?
-(Short summary of your balance, The fake page for security concerns and also tricking others, Options menu or customized)

 -   Do you want everything related to one person to be in a separate account meaning that if you have an account or few money accounts and repositories you will make an account in the app and add all there?
 So multiple accounts for multiple purposes.
 Or you need to be able to add as many money sources in on account in separately?

 -   Do you need options for people depending on you?
 Family members, shared expenses and so on.
 This will be a constant part of your account and different from category?

--   Do you need money suggestions (you need to spend less this month or you can relax this week)?

 -   Do you need subscription for news outlets related to business?